LasiduDilshan/Software-Defined-Radio/Digital Communication/README.md

 ### Explanation of Digital Communication for Any Type of Data Using GNU Radio and BladeRF

-This section focuses on the second part of your software-defined network project, which deals with digital communication for transmitting various types of data (image, audio, text, etc.).
+This section focuses on the digital communication for transmitting various types of data (image, audio, text, etc.).
 Below is a detailed explanation of the `strip_preamble.py`, `final3.py`, and `final3.grc` files, and their corresponding implementations.

 ### Overview